SNOC/rpisigfox/README.md

 Two python scripts are provided :

-- sendsigfox sends data over the Sigfox network.
+- sendsigfox.py sends data over the Sigfox network.

-- sendreceivesigfox sends data with a downlink request.
+- sendreceivesigfox.py sends data with a downlink message request.
 Downlink messages are 8 bytes long.
-BEWARE : the Sigfox operator may bill downlink messages, please refer to your contract.
+BEWARE : Sigfox operators may bill downlink messages, please refer to your contract.

 ##### Usage

 'sendsigfox MESSAGE [path/to/serial]'
 'sendreceivesigfox MESSAGE [path/to/serial]'

-where MESSAGE is an HEXA encoded string, 2 to 24 characters representing 1 to 12 bytes.
+- MESSAGE is an HEXA encoded string; 2 to 24 characters representing 1 to 12 bytes.

-Second parameter is optional.
+- Second parameter an the optional path to the serial port, default is /dev/ttyAMA0.

 Examples :
 - 'sendsigfox 00AA55BF' : sends the 4 bytes 0x00 0xAA 0x55 0xBF